idio-lang/DIPS/source/introduction.rst

 into a language suitable for a traditional computer, a *register machine*.
 This isn't any real world computer but rather a hypothetical machine whose assembly code is suited to your language.
-It has a program counter and registers for shuffling data to and from "memory" like real world computers but the units of operation are more abstract.
+It has a program counter and registers for shuffling transient data to and from "memory" like real world computers but the units of operation are more abstract.

 This is the start of the rabbit hole for *Virtual Machines* in a programming language sense -- we're not talking about virtual machines